richard-ramos/demo-embark/tutorial/4-SmartContract.md

 ````
 emit Vote(_postId, msg.sender, _vote);
 ````

+> Building a Sybil resistant voting mechanism using a Proof of Identity that takes in account Privacy is a great challenge .
+How would you solve this problem?

 #### Determine if an user can vote for a post
 The users need to know somehow if they're able to vote on a post or not.
 There are two scenarios where a user should not be able to vote: a) The post doesn't exist, and b) The user already voted.
 This logic should be developed inside `canVote()`: